NanaValencia/NanaValencia/README.md

 - :nerd_face: I’m currently learning REACT and JavaScript
 - 💬 Ask me about Creativity and New ideas
 - 📫 How to reach me [My Email](johanavalencia888@gmail.com)
 - ⚡ Fun fact: Sushilover.
-I cannot stop to eat it
+I cannot stop eating it
 - :heart: I also love to write and photography [My Instagram](https://www.instagram.com/origamia)

 ### :hammer_and_wrench:Languages and Tools